Laboratory measurements of energy partitioning and anomalous electron heating in magnetized, perpendicular collisionless shocks: Results

-The discontinuity has a ramp time $\tau_{\text{ramp}} = 0.25$ ns and $\approx r_{g,p}/v_{sh}$, the shock-crossing time over one proton gyro-radius $r_{g,p}$ in the compressed field $B^{(d)} = R B^{(u)}=42.3\pm 3.5$ T,.
-We identify the upstream, shock, and downstream regions shown in Fig. \ref{fig:shock evolution}e from these measurements.
-The ion flow velocity $u$ is measured either directly through the $S(k,\omega)$ for Maxwellian ions or spectral centroid redshift in the downstream.
-Fig. \ref{fig:shock evolution}f shows that the upstream is initially at rest, At $t=7.2$ ns, a secondary Doppler-shifted reveals a low density ion population streaming ahead of the shock, which might indicate the presence of reflected ions.
+The shock has a ramp time $\tau_{\text{ramp}} = 0.25$ ns.
+This is approximately equal to $r_{i}^{(d)}/v_{sh}$, the shock-crossing time over one shocked proton gyroradius in the downstream field.
+We identify the upstream, shock, and downstream regions shown in \autoref{fig:shock evolution}e from these measurements.
+The ion flow velocity $u$ is measured either directly through the $S(k,\omega)$ for Maxwellian ions or through the spectral centroid redshift in the downstream.
+Figure~\ref{fig:shock evolution}f shows that the upstream is initially at rest.
+At $t=7.2$ ns, a secondary Doppler-shifted reveals a low density ion population streaming ahead of the shock, which might indicate the presence of reflected ions.
 However, the signal-to-noise ratio is too low to carry out a detailed analysis.
-Once the density jumps, the IAW spectrum is strongly shifted, indicating downstream flow a characteristic velocity $u^{(d)}=500 \pm 30$ km/s.
+Once the density jumps, the IAW spectrum is strongly shifted, indicating downstream flow with a characteristic velocity $u^{(d)}=475 \pm 30$ km/s.
 The shock velocity is related to the downstream ion flow speed and compression ratio as